 The NEJ Call to Action is a resolution passed in July 2016 by the Northeastern Jurisdiction (NEJ) authored by Tracy Bass, Joseph Daniels, William Meekins, Derrick Porter, Denise Smartt Sears, Lillian Smith, and Varlyna Wright.
 The resolution calls for “an effort to address, confront, and otherwise demand systemic fundamental and institutional change both within the church and the world...”

-- Be rooted in building relationships and creating a culture that allows all persons and cultures to feel safe in having needed conversations and confronting racism;
+- Is rooted in building relationships and creating a culture that allows all persons and cultures to feel safe in having needed conversations and confronting racism;

-- Intentionally embed cultural competency and anti-bias work throughout BWC’s existing networks and gatherings;
+- Embeds cultural competency and anti-bias work throughout BWC’s existing networks, trainings and gatherings;

-- Invite congregations to engage in conversations and experiences that help them take the next step toward becoming racial justice change agents;
+- Invites faith communities to engage in conversations and experiences that help them take the next faithful step toward becoming racial justice change agents;

 [ back to top ]

 - Get to know someone who doesn’t look or think like you.
 Download this resource sheet for help with that.

 - Be aware of your own implicit biases.
 You can start by taking the Implicit Association Test on race.
 Learn more.

 - Name and address racism when you witness it and work toward being a level-4 racial justice change agent! (see diagram below)

 - Have a conversation during your leadership meeting about our United Methodist Preamble and Social Principles as they relate to race and the Gospel.